isomerpages/mci-scai/_outcomes/Findings.md

 variant: markdown
 description: ""
 ---
-## Key challenges in today's AI landscape
+## The SCAI Questions

-Our panel of experts is still in deliberation.
-The findings from SCAI will be published soon.
+SCAI is ongoing, and findings from discussions will be published soon.
 Stay tuned for updates.

 ![](/images/Banners/to_be_announced.jpg)